Push System vs. Pull System in Manufacturing Management

 Specifically, the WIP limit is reached when there are no products that can be sold or consumed, i.e. there will be no signal that would trigger another replenishment.
 That means at least one unit of product in WIP needs to be finished and sold before there can be another replenishment signal.

 As the push system relies on forecasts to determine the volume of production, and forecasts are almost never 100% accurate, it might result in unsold merchandise that, at best, would take up inventory management resources and storage space.
 In the worst-case scenario, however, the unsold goods could also end up becoming dead stock.
 Either way, inventory costs would be higher than necessary.

 A pull system, however, only produces as much as the customers have ordered.
-This way, inventory is kept at a bare minimum at all times as finished goods are promptly delivered to customers, raw material inventories are replenished as needed, and WIP is limited.
-Minimized inventory, however, means less space and labor wasted on storing and handling the goods, which in turn means lower inventory costs.
+This way, inventory is kept at a bare minimum at all times as finished products are promptly delivered to customers, raw material inventories are replenished as needed, and WIP is limited.
+Minimal inventory levels, however, mean less space and labor wasted on storing and handling the goods, which in turn means lower inventory costs.